 Dr. Ganti has published extensively in the field of neurologic emergencies, with high impact.
-Her Google scholar citations reveal an H index of 33, with more than 3500 citations to her work just in the last few years and over 115 indexed papers.
+Her Google scholar citations reveal an H index of 35, with more than 5500 citations to her work and over 320 indexed papers.
 To put this in perspective, the median H index for Professors of Emergency Medicine is 11, with a median of 23 papers.

-Reviewer Keywordscardiac arrest medical education tenecteplase intracranial bleed ischemic stroke emergency medicine educator
+Reviewer Keywordspublishing neurology cardiac arrest medical education tenecteplase intracranial bleed ischemic stroke emergency medicine educator